mjordan/islandora_workbench_docs/docs/csv_id_to_node_id_map.md

 The value of `csv_id_to_node_id_map_dir` doesn't have to be `.` (Workbench's current directory).
 Any directory path is valid, as long as it exists and is writable by the user running Workbench.
 If you are working in a distributed environment, where multiple people are running Workbench, the directory and file need to be writable by all users who run Workbench.

 You can easily move a database file into another directory (from the default temporary directory location) as long as you configure Workbench to use that new location going forward.
-You can even combine the data in multiple database files by exporting the data to CSV from a database and then importing it into the consolidated database using commonly available SQLite3 utilities.
+If you want all your Workbench users to start using a shared database, you can combine the data in multiple database files by using the `manage_csv_to_node_id_map.py` script as described above and have all users use the new combined database file.

 ### "host" values in the map